mchevalier2/crestr/README.md

 > specific functions implemented, feel free to contact me at
 > <chevalier.manuel@gmail.com>.
 I will try to limit as much as possible
 > modifying existing functions and/or function parameters, but at the
-> moment it cannot be excluded. <!-- slide -->My apologies for this.
+> moment it cannot be excluded.
+My apologies for this.

 ## Example